Fordham Social Innovation Research Fellow and Intern Program

 c.
 Health care

-A. Fellows and Student Research Interns are expected to attend quarterly research forums where they will be expected to report on the progress of their research work.
+A. Fellows are required to attend two research forums where they will be expected to report on the progress of their research work.
 The objective of these forums is to encourage interdisciplinary research collaboration.

 B. Fellows will be expected to produce scholarly publications and/or submit external grant proposals, as well as delivering conference presentations.

-C. Fellows and Interns will also be required to submit a comprehensive report by April 1, 2021 and present a talk at the Fordham Social Innovation Research Symposium in spring 2021.
+C. Fellows and Interns will also be required to submit a comprehensive report by September 1, 2022.